Failure to Stop on Breakpoints or Show Source Code

 This can be caused by (1) not saving before you run in the debugger, (2) using partial path names on PYTHONPATH or when invoking a script from the command line (the partial path stored in the *.pyc file may become invalid if current directory changes), (3) moving around the *.pyc file after they are created, or (4) using compileall.py to create *.pyc files from source.
 The easiest way to solve this is to use only full paths on PYTHONPATH and remove any suspect *.pyc files.

-Less common causes of this problem are (1) running Python with the -O optimization option, (2) running Python with psyco or other optimizer, (3) overriding the Python __import__ routine, (4) adding breakpoints after you've started debugging an application that spends much of its time in C/C++ or other non-Python code, and (5) on win32, using symbolic links to directories that contain your source code files (Posix platforms handle symbolic links just fine).
+Other Problems -- Less common causes of this problem are (1) running Python with the -O optimization option, (2) running Python with psyco or other optimizer, (3) overriding the Python __import__ routine, (4) adding breakpoints after you've started debugging an application that spends much of its time in C/C++ or other non-Python code, and (5) on Windows, using symbolic links to directories that contain your source code files.

 For more information, see the Debugger Limitations section.